• Overview

 • Trip Outline

-Nyiragongo with its lava lake and gorillas HIGHLIGHTS Nyiragongo volcano The last mountain gorillas Lake Kivu and its islands The unique landscapes of the Land of a Thousand Hills PRACTICAL ASPECTS Approximately 800 km of tracks and roads on board of comfortable 4 x 4 vehicles.
-6 nights spent in good hotels or nicely located guesthouses .
-Cold lunches, warm and varied dinners.
-Equatorial climate (25 – 30°C).
-Nights can be fresh, mostly at high altitudes.
-High risk of rain in the Virunga region.
-Experienced English-speaking guide during the whole safari..
-About NYIRAGONGO Nyiragongo is a stratovolcano, 3,470m high.
-Situated in the East African Rift Valley, it is characterised by extremely fluid lava with high sodium and potassium content.
+Nyiragongo is a stratovolcano, 3,470m high.
+Situated in the East African Rift Valley, it is characterized by extremely fluid lava with high sodium and potassium content.
 This lava has been responsible for a very particular type of volcanic eruption: an almost permanent lake of molten lava.
 Following the eruption in 1977, the crater and the system of wells and underground platforms, which it contained, collapsed forming a new crater almost 900m deep.
 In 1994 and 1995 volcanic activity was once again obvious within the lake of molten lava.
 It then stabilised at 245m below the summit of the volcano, becoming dormant again.
 On 17th January 2002, it erupted once again: a network of fissures opened up between the cone of Nyiragongo and the area around the town of Goma.
 Two massive rivers of molten lava forced their way through the town, destroying 1/5 of the built–up areas and almost the entire economic centre.
 Immediately afterwards, the cone of the volcano collapsed creating a new well 760m deep.
 In November 2002, another new lake of molten lava formed at the bottom of the crater and since then volcanic activity has been quiet.
-Today the crater looks like a cylindrical well, at the bottom of which is a reservoir 200m deep, filled with molten lava.
-The lake is in a state of permanent flux and is from time to time disturbed by violent fountains of lava erupting into the air.
-This regular volcanic activity is due to the vital expulsion of gases from within the volcano.

 No details found.